 The Learning Centre reveals surprisingly little about the meaning of the petroglyphs we are about to see.
-The primary focus is on Mother Earth and how we should treat it – perhaps given the difficulty of saying much about the petroglyphs, the hope is that this environmentalist focus will give visitors an acceptable alternative lens through which to see the images on the rock face.
+The primary focus is on Mother Earth, and how we should treat it – perhaps given the difficulty of saying much about the petroglyphs, the hope is that this environmentalist focus will give visitors an acceptable alternative lens through which to see the images on the rock face.

-2. The Teaching Rocks
+2. Lloyd Walton Film: The Teaching Rocks.

 We moved on from the poster displays to the movie theater.
-My brother and I were the only two there that afternoon but the Park ranger – I did not get his name – graciously set up the film for us to watch.
+My brother and I were the only two there that afternoon but the Park Ranger – I did not get his name – graciously set up the film for us to watch.
 Entitled The Teaching Rocks, the nineteen-minute documentary-style film was released in 1987.

 A visually arresting film, concentrates on the native art of the Ojibwa tribe.
 Much Ojibwa history and philosophy has been related through the rock carvings and paintings which are featured throughout this work.
 The voices of the Elders are heard in the film, describing the tales of creation and existence that mark the group’s iconography.
 A sense of mystery informs this evocative film as the realization strikes that no individual can expect to penetrate the mythos of the Ojibwa.

-Missing is any discussion of Thunderbird and Mishipeshu, of Nanabush and the Giant Beaver…what we are offered instead are musings and platitudes on Mother Earth.
+Missing is any discussion of Thunderbird and Mishipeshu, of Nanabush and the Giant Beaver…what we are offered instead are musings on Mother Earth.
 Walton does combine some nicely filmed scenes of the rocks and water of the Canadian Shield, as well as shots of pictograph sites at Agawa Rock on Lake Superior and Lake Missinaibi, and I think a couple of seconds of Mazinaw Rock.

-On top of close-up clips of the animals of the Shield country – the moose, beaver, bear, and heron – the narrator provides a commentary which emphasizes the same environmentalist ethos presented by the displays in the Learning Centre.
+On top of close-up clips of the animals of the Shield country – the moose, beaver, bear, and heron – the narrator provides a commentary emphasizing the same environmentalist ethos presented by the displays in the Learning Centre.
 The narrator – he speaks as an elder – tells us that –

 We were put on this earth to look after our mother, the earth … Every blade of grass has a right to grow and whenever you set your tipi up, or your shelter, don’t leave it there for long because you will kill the grass if you leave it there.
 That’s why the Great Spirit has given you a strong body to be able to do these things…